sonic-net/SONiC/doc/wcmp/wcmp-design.md

 This class is responsible for:
 1. Processing updates of WCMP
 2. Partial input data validation
-3. Replicating data from Config DB to FRR DB
+3. Replicating data from Config DB to FRR configuration
 4. Caching objects in order to handle updates

 WCMP object is stored under `BGP_DEVICE_GLOBAL|STATE` key in Config DB.
 On `BGP_DEVICE_GLOBAL` update,